 STUDENT HOUSING.
 Modern and well-equipped residence halls are maintained for both men and women.
 Televisions and other recreational activities are provided in lobby areas.
-Residence halls for women include Cain-Tatum, Cleveland, Fugler-Hammett, Ward, Lawler-Harkins, and Brumby-Castle Hall to house over 900 female students.
-Residence halls for men include Bond-Carpenter, Whittington-Williams, a four-wing Court of Governors (Earl Brewer Hall, Charles Clark Hall, A. H. Longino Hall, and E.F.
-Noel Hall) and a new men's residence hall to house over 900 male students.
+Residence halls for women include Cain-Tatum, Cleveland, Fugler-Hammett, Lawler-Harkins, and Brumby-Castle Hall to house female students.
+Residence halls for men include a four-wing Court of Governors (Earl Brewer Hall, Charles Clark Hall, A. H. Longino Hall, and E.F.
+Noel Hall) and a new men's residence hall to house male students.
 For family housing, the E.B.
 Hill apartments and Humphrey Street apartments provide 75 apartment units.

-HUGH CAM SMITH, SR. PHYSICAL PLANT FACILITY.
+HUGH CAM SMITH, SR. FACILITIES MANAGEMENT.
 Maintenance facilities are centralized in an area located on the south side of Maple Street extended between Canal Street and Bishop Road.
 These headquarters, occupied in January, 1975, provide offices, conference rooms, lock and key rooms, warehouse areas, specific shops for each of the trades, and a garage to service all campus vehicles and equipment.
 The building honors Hugh C. Smith, Sr., who served as Financial Secretary for 40 years.